For many families, pets are much more than companions. Pets sometimes become a special unit of the family that nobody can imagine living without.

 A shadow box, unlike a memorial frame, allows you more freedom to choose what you want on display.
 Most shadow boxes have plenty of room for items like pictures, collars, charms, and your cat’s favorite toys.

 What you put in a shadow box is completely up to you.
 Further personalize the shadow box by engraving the top or bottom with your cat’s name, dates, and a special poem.
+You can even build your own shadow box if you would like to save a bit of money.

 4. Professional portrait or painting